Chad-Git1/Crazyflie-Environment/README.md

 # Crazyflie-Environment

-This Repository is the home the core simulation environment for the first portion of the Honours Project for Chad Yassin, Pronoy Fuad, and Kevin Naveen, and also for the Honours Project of Michael O'Sullivan.
+This Repository is the home the core simulation environment for the first portion of the Honours Project for Chad Yassin, Pronoy Fuad, and Kevin Naveen, and also for the Honours Project of Michael O'Sullivan and Aydin Y.

 # Setup